 - Enroll in autopay so you never miss a payment or make a late payment.
 And consider keeping a separate bank account for your loan payments to make it easier to track your payments, LRAP funds, and out-of-pocket contributions all in one place.

 - Recertify your income-driven repayment plan every 12 months, on time.
-If you don’t recertify on time, your loan servicer will kick you out of IDR, potentially interfering with your ability to make a qualifying payment and prolonging your PSLF timeline.
+If you don’t recertify on time, your loan servicer may kick you out of IDR, potentially interfering with your ability to make a qualifying payment and prolonging your PSLF timeline.
 Your unpaid interest may also capitalize!

 - Submit a PSLF Form to certify your employment and payments annually, every time you leave a job, and more frequently the closer you get to 10 years.